-While schools may involve a range of individuals and agencies in their health education programme, we employ a team of three registered nurses as Sexual Health and Relationship Educators and an office manager.
+While schools may involve a range of individuals and agencies in their health education programme, we employ a team of two part time qualified Health Professionals as Sexual Health and Relationship Educators and an office manager.
 The team are known as SHARE.

 What we do:

 - Our role is to offer advice and support to education staff in planning and implementing the schools and colleges Sex and Relationship education programme.
-The service delivers sessions in the schools from year 5 to year 13 and to some students at the College of Further Education.
-For information on our staff members and which schools we work with, please download the document from this page.
+The service delivers sessions in the schools from Year 5 to Year 11 and to some post 16 students.
+For information on our staff members and which schools we work with, please download the document from this page

 The service provides:

 - SHARE provides

 - A resource centre for all PSHE and citizenship needs that are related to Sex and Relationship Education and growing up.

 - Advice and support to all staff and parents in dealing with Sex and Relationship Education and young people.

 - Provide in-service training for all staff.